 Here some recommendations to deal with this greenwashing:

 - Look for special words.
-When going out shopping, identify the claims that are potentially subject to greenwashing: pure, natural, earth-friendly, eco-friendly, organic, green, reduced emissions, sustainable development, carbon-neutral, plant-based, etc. These might be deceptive claims companies and fast fashion brands make to hide was is really going on behind the scenes.
+When going out shopping, identify the claims that are potentially subject to greenwashing: pure, natural, earth-friendly, eco-friendly, organic, green, reduced emissions, sustainable development, carbon-neutral, plant-based, etc. These might be deceptive claims companies and fast fashion brands make to hide what is really going on behind the scenes.

 - Do your research.
 Look supporting evidence on the companies websites and/or ask them to provide the proof for what they are claiming.
 You can always get more information by going to Google and looking up the products.